 Welcome to the Department of Forestry and Natural Resources (FNR) website!
 It is our mission to partner with federal, state, and private organizations to develop and disseminate knowledge in the natural resource sciences associated with the protection, management, and sustainable use of terrestrial and aquatic ecosystems; the fish, wildlife, water, and timber resources they produce; and the ecological, recreational, and esthetic benefits they provide.

-We are a vibrant and growing department, offering undergraduate degrees in five majors.
-We have a talented faculty and professional staff with expertise in Forestry, Fisheries and Aquatic Sciences, Natural Resource Social Sciences, Wildlife, and Wood Products.
+We are a vibrant and growing department, offering undergraduate degrees in four majors: Forestry, Aquatic Sciences, Wildlife, and Sustainable Biomaterials: Process and Product Design.
+Our talented faculty and professional staff is the base of FNR's success.
 The FNR graduate program offers Master of Science, Master of Science in Forestry, and Doctor of Philosophy in all of these focal areas.

 We have close ties with the USDA Forest Service Northern Research Station via the Hardwood Tree Improvement and Regeneration Center (HTIRC), a collaborative regional research, development and technology transfer effort among industry, university, private, state, and federal entities.
 USDA Forest Service scientists stationed here hold adjunct faculty status with the department.

 On the West Lafayette campus, our administrative offices and Forestry faculty are housed in Pfendler Hall, the Fisheries and Aquatic Sciences, Wildlife, and Natural Resource Social Sciences faculty are in the Forestry Building, and the Wood Products Manufacturing Technology faculty are on the first floor of the Wood Products Building.
 We have additional laboratories, classrooms, and offices in off-campus locations, as well as 4,173 acres of forest land distributed among 25 properties around the State of Indiana.